-What is the it made from?
+What is it made from?

-INGREDIENTS: Sodium Cocoate (Coconut Oil), Sodium Olivate (Olive Oil), Aqua (Water), Sodium Castorate (Castor Oil), Lavandula Angustifolia essential oil (Lavender Oil, contains Linalool, Limonene and Geraniol* which are all chemicals which come from the plant itself) Melaleuca Alternifolia essential oil (Tea Tree oil, naturally contains limonene)
+LAVENDER AND TEA TREE INGREDIENTS: Sodium Cocoate (Coconut Oil), Sodium Olivate (Olive Oil), Aqua (Water), Sodium Castorate (Castor Oil), Lavandula Angustifolia essential oil (Lavender Oil, contains Linalool, Limonene and Geraniol* which are all chemicals which come from the plant itself) Melaleuca Alternifolia essential oil (Tea Tree oil, naturally contains limonene)

-*Fun Fact: Geraniol is an effective plant based mosquito repellent, but I wouldn’t recommend using it for that purpose as unfortunately it also attracts bees!
+*Fun Fact: Geraniol is an effective plant-based mosquito repellent, but I wouldn’t recommend using it for that purpose as unfortunately it also attracts bees!

 That’s it.
 Six ingredients, one of which is water, two of which are scents.
 If that’s not pure and natural I don’t know what is.
 Keeping your hair clean doesn’t have to be complicated after all.